 Similarly, if you are a woman with school-aged children who normally takes her children to school, you are going to be more disadvantaged than your male colleagues if your employer changed working hours so that you had to start work early, before schools opened.

-The first type is the same for all people with protected characteristics, and that’s where someone says or does something that makes you feel humiliated, offended or degraded because of your sex.
+This is where someone says or does something that makes you feel humiliated, offended or degraded because of your sex.

 A male colleague keeps making lewd jokes about women as sex objects.
-Your other male colleagues – and some of the females as well – think the jokes are funny and laugh, but you find them offensive and degrading to women.
+Your other male colleagues – and some of the females as well – think the jokes are funny and laugh, but – as a female – you find them offensive and degrading to women.

-The second type is where someone makes you feel humiliated, offended or degraded because they treat you in a sexual way.
+Sexual harassment is where someone makes you feel humiliated, offended or degraded by treating you in a sexual way.

 You have made it quite clear to your line manager that you are not interested in him sexually.
 However, at monthly appraisal meetings, he keeps telling you how good he reckons you would look with a whip and dressed in black leathers.

-A colleague makes repeated advances asking you out and then starts to send a number of direct messages in which he makes remarks full of sexual innuendos.
+A colleague makes repeated advances asking you out and then starts to send you text messages in which he makes remarks full of sexual innuendos.

-Victimisation is where you are treated less favourably because you have previously complained about or witnessed sex discrimination and you are treated differently because you complained about or refused to put up with harassment.
+Victimisation is where you are treated less favourably because you have previously complained about or witnessed sex discrimination and/or you are treated badly because you complained about or refused to put up with sexual harassment.

-Following the series of messages mentioned in the previous example, you tell your colleague that you find his messages sexist and offensive.
+Following the series of messages mentioned in Example 2 above, you tell your colleague that you find his messages sexist and offensive.
 The following Friday evening, you notice that your colleagues are going out for drinks after work and unusually you are not invited.

 What are your rights in cases of sex discrimination?